 Your employer may also require you attend an independent medical examination.
 Your employer will choose the doctor(s) performing the exam.
 You must attend the examination, or your workers' comp benefits can be delayed or terminated.

-If you are unable to work while recovering from your injury or illness for at least three days, you can receive wage loss payments, called temporary disability.
-You will receive 2/3 of the weekly wage you were making at the time of injury, subject to certain maximums.
+If you are unable to work while recovering from your injury or illness for at least three days, you can receive wage loss payments, called temporary total disability benefits.
+You will receive two-thirds of your average weekly wage at the time of injury, subject to an annual cap.
+For 2017, you cannot receive more than $961 per week.
 You will receive a check on a weekly basis, with the first check arriving approximately 14 days after your last day at work.

 If you've been denied workers' comp benefits, you should hire an experienced workers' comp lawyer.
 Although you aren't required to have a lawyer when attending a hearing or a denial of claim meeting, having legal representation will ensure you receive the benefits that you are entitled to.